Latest COVID-19 Update

-Backcountry and river permits are now being issued for trips starting on or after May 30th.
-Permits may be obtained online only; permits will not be issued at park visitor centers.
-Overnight permits must be requested at least five days before trip start date.
+Backcountry and river permits may be obtained online.
+Overnight permits must be requested online at least two days before start of trip.
 Day use permits may be obtained up to 24 hours in advance of trip start.

 The park is generally open year-round, 24 hours a day.